 Burns are categorized according to their severity:

-First degree: These are the types of burns that most people experience at some time.
-They are minor injuries that affect just the outer later of skin, called the epidermis.
+These are the types of burns that most people experience at some time.
+They are minor injuries that affect just the outer layer of skin, called the epidermis.
 They can be painful, causing redness to the skin and some swelling.
 Mild sunburns are a common type of first degree burn.

-Second degree: These injuries are deeper than first degree burns, affecting the epidermis and the second layer of the skin, called the dermis.
-If the burn is small, less than two to three inches wide, it is considered minor, but larger second degree burns are treated as major burns.
-Second degree burns are also considered to be major if they are on the face, hands, feet, a major joint, groin/genitals, or buttocks.
+These injuries are deeper than first degree burns, affecting the epidermis and the second layer of the skin, called the dermis.
+If the burn is small, less than two to three inches wide, it is considered minor, but more extensive second degree burns are treated as major burns.
+Second degree burns are also considered major if they are on the face, hands, feet, a major joint, groin/genitals, or buttocks.

 Second degree burns are usually painful and cause redness and swelling.
-They may cause blistering and breaks in the skin, so the increase your risk of developing an infection.
+They may cause blistering and breaks in the skin, increasing your risk of developing an infection.
 Sunburns that blister and are very painful are considered to be second degree burns.

-Third-degree: These are serious injuries, even if they are small.
+These are serious injuries, even if they are small.
 They can be life-threatening.
 These burns go through the layers of the skin to the fat below.
-There may be no pain in the area, because the nerves may be destroyed, although there will likely be pain around the area, where the burns are not as deep.
+There may be no pain in the area because the nerves may be destroyed, although there will likely be pain around the site, where the burns are not as deep.